 Local inventory ads

-Fifty percent of consumers in surveyed markets said they checked product inventory before going to the store.3 Local inventory ads promote your in-store inventory to shoppers who search on Google.
+Forty-two per cent of consumers in the UK said they checked product inventory before going to the store.3 Local inventory ads promote your in-store inventory to shoppers who search on Google.
 By using these ads, you can help local shoppers confirm that your nearby store has what they’re looking for and allow them to purchase in the way they prefer — whether that’s same-day delivery, pick up later, or curbside pickup.

 Smart Bidding for store visits or store sales